bestwebua/codebreaker/README.md

 # Alternative init Game instance with args
 game = Codebreaker::Game.new('Mike', 5, 2, :middle, :en)

-# Init Console instance with game
+# Init Console instance with your game
 console = Codebreaker::Console.new(game)

+# Also you can autoload demo game instance.
+Just create console insatnce without argument
+Codebreaker::Console.new

 # Interactive methods
 # Let's play!